aliadalal/medical_abstract_classification/README.md

 Data is ingested - in this case Kaggle dataset for medical abstracts is ingested.
 The data is then processed through various claeaning stages including removal of missing data.
 In addition, the abstract text is converted to lower case, and split into word tokens.
 The stopwords are then removed from the text and lemmatization is performed before putting the processed word tokens back into string.
 The string represent processed medical abstract ready for further processing.

 Finally, the processed text is vectorized for input into the machine learnign model(s).

+**INSTRUCTIONS**

+1. Download the repository.
+2. From command line >>python /Glia/app.py
+3. Server is accessible 127.0.0.1:5000
+4. Enter a medical abstract text and click classify